qiubaiying/qiubaiying.github.io/_posts/2017-06-12-SoccerDataAnalysis.md

 Most of the time, we are only interested in plotting some columns.
 In that case, we can use the pandas column selection option as follows.
 Please ignore the first column in the output of the one line code below.
 It is the unique identifier that acts as an index for the data.<br><br>
-<b>Note:</b> From this point on, we will start referring to the columns as "features" in our description.
+**Note:** From this point on, we will start referring to the columns as "features" in our description.

 ```python